Time Out (1984 film)

-Time Out (original title Aeg Maha) is a 1984 Soviet animated short film.
+Time Out (original title Aeg Maha) is a 1984 Estonian animated short film.
 It was directed by Priit Pärn and produced by Tallinnfilm.

 Plot

 The film is about a cat who loses his time, trying to do many things simultaneously and fails at everything.
 After that, time breaks apart, and he travels to the world of the infinite absurd.
 In the end, all returns to its place and problems.